More Than a Woman (album): Singles

-In support of the album, Arista originally planned to release "No More Love", a sample-heavy track produced by and featuring former Murder Inc. Records head Irv Gotti, as the first single from More Than a Woman.
-However, after Gotti had leaked to a New York City radio station, Braxton and Arista decided to scrap its release and the song was subsequently excluded from the final track listing.
-Instead, the Neptunes-produced "Hit the Freeway", a collaboration with Bad Boy rapper Loon, was selected as the album's lead single.
-It peaked at number 86 on Billboard Hot 100, number 32 on the Hot R&B/Hip-Hop Songs, and number two on the Hot Dance Club Play.
+In support of the album, Arista originally planned to release "No More Love," a sample-heavy track produced by and featuring former Murder Inc. Records head Irv Gotti, as the first single from More Than a Woman.
+However, after Gotti had leaked it to a New York City radio station, Braxton and Arista decided to scrap its release and the song was subsequently excluded from the final track listing.
+Instead, the Neptunes-produced "Hit the Freeway," a collaboration with Bad Boy rapper Loon, was selected as the album's lead single.
+The song peaked at number 86 on the US Billboard Hot 100, number 32 on the Hot R&B/Hip-Hop Songs chart, and number two on the Hot Dance Club Play chart.

-"Me & My Boyfriend" was originally set to be the lead single for the album, slated for a September release, but the label decided to release "Hit the Freeway" in October instead.
-It was consequently planned as the album's second single, however rapper Jay-Z and singer Beyoncé imminently released their single "'03 Bonnie & Clyde", which coincidentally sampled the same beat (as well as lyrical and melodic content) from rapper Tupac Shakur's 1996 song "Me and My Girlfriend", causing Braxton to refrain from releasing her version as a single, and accusing Jay-Z of stealing her idea.
+At one time or another, "Me & My Boyfriend," another song that Gotti contributed to More Than a Woman, was set to be released as the lead single from the album.
+Initially slated for a September 2002 release, the label decided to release "Hit the Freeway" in October instead.
+It was consequently selected as the album's second single, however rapper Jay-Z and singer Beyoncé imminently released their single "'03 Bonnie & Clyde," which coincidentally sampled the same beat (as well as lyrical and melodic content) from rapper Tupac Shakur's 1996 song "Me and My Girlfriend", causing Braxton to refrain from releasing her version as a single, and accusing Jay-Z of stealing her idea.

 Arista then settled on ballad "A Better Man" instead.
-Sent to radio in fall 2002, the single was left unsupported by the label, although promotional CDs were made available for radio.
+Written by Ivan Matias and Andrea Martin, it was sent to urban adult contemporary on December 9, 2002.
+According to Matias, Braxton refused to shoot a video or support the song as her next single amid controversies surrounding Keri Lewis demanding a piece of the royalties and advance with imposing himself onto the production.
+Although Lewis earned a vocal production credit on the song and promotional CDs were made available for radio, "A Better Man" was eventually cancelled as a single.
 Additionally, to service radio shows, a double A-side vinyl for "Give It Back" and "Let Me Show You the Way (Out)" was released.